top of page

 We study the evolution of patenting in China from 1985-2019.
 We use a Large Language Model to measure patent importance based on patent abstracts and classify patent ownership using a comprehensive business registry.
 We highlight four insights.
 First, average patent importance declined from 2000-2010 but has increased more recently.
 Second, private Chinese firms account for most of patenting growth whereas overseas patentees have played a diminishing role.
 Third, patentees have greatly reduced their dependence on foreign knowledge.
 Finally, Chinese and foreign patentinghave become more similar in technological composition, but differences persist within technology classes as revealed by abstract similarities.

-Global Influence of Inventions and Technology Sovereignty (Revise & resubmit with Research Policy) Funded by BMBF
+Technological Influence of Inventions: Analyzing Countries in Global Comparison (2nd revise & resubmit with Research Policy) Funded by BMBF

 (with E. Mueller)

-We study the technology sovereignty of Europe, the US, China, Japan, and Korea.
-By examining citations from PCT patents filed from 2000-2020, we assess the bilateral and global influence of inventions.
-We highlight four insights.
-First, the US shows superior technology sovereignty through its leadership in bilateral and global influence.
+In a changing global geoeconomic environment, measuring technological influence is critical for evidence-based policy making.
+Using citations from the universe of PCT patent applications, we develop an empirical measure of technological influence that assesses the bilateral and global influence of inventions across countries.
+We examine the technological influence of Europe, the US, China, Japan, and Korea between 2000 and 2020 and highlight four insights.
+First, the US shows technological independence through its leadership in bilateral and global influence.
 Second, the US and Europe are highly integrated, but their global positions differ due to Europe’s bilateral dependence on all countries except China.
-Third, while Japan has shown a recent decline from its former leading position, Korea has maintained its global influence.
+Third, while Japan has recently declined from its former leading position, Korea has maintained a moderate global influence.
 Finally, although China has filed the most patents in recent years, its dependence on all other countries amounts to the highest global dependence.